capytaine/capytaine/docs/user_manual/tutorial.rst

     sphere.faces_centers[5]  # Center of the sixth face (Python arrays start at 0). sphere.faces_normals[5]  # Normal vector of the sixth face.

+Note that all input or output 3D coordinates used by Capytaine are in the global reference frame in which the free surface is at :math:`x_3=0`.

 If one of the 3D visualisation backend has been installed, the mesh can be displayed in 3D using::

     sphere.show()